 2019 was a busy year for climate change awareness and action; the emergence of the youth climate movement, climate activism and greater concern about the impacts amongst the global population.
 A recent poll by Ipsos MORI found that 85% of UK citizens are concerned about climate change.

 Here at CO2Balance, our position as a Carbon Offset Project Developer is to deliver projects that work towards the UN sustainable development goals and provide climate adaptation for rural communities in developing countries.
-These projects include high-impact safe water, improved cookstoves and CSR projects.
+These projects include improved cookstoves and CSR projects.

 CO2Balance ‘CSR’ projects aim to go beyond the safe water or cookstove project, identifying other local community needs and provide vital resources and community benefits.
 Examples include renovating health clinic facilities, providing new latrines or improve school facilities and the local environment.